deton57/oke-labs/oke-rancher/vm.md

 **if the command is not running well** go here: https://rancher.com/docs/rancher/v2.x/en/installation/other-installation-methods/single-node-docker/#option-a-default-rancher-generated-self-signed-certificate

-Let's wait 1~2 minutes until the docker images are downloaded and the docker is up.
+Let us wait 1 to 2 minutes until the Docker images are downloaded and the Docker is up and running.

 run the following command:

 ``sudo docker ps``

-You should see something like this:
+You should see something like the following:

 90c3ff917b57        rancher/rancher:latest   "entrypoint.sh"     2 hours ago         Up 2 hours          0.0.0.0:80->80/tcp, 0.0.0.0:443->443/tcp   focused_beaver

-if you got this output, you rock!
+If you got this output, you rock!
-We just finished creating our Rancher, let's continue to our next step.
+We just finished creating our Rancher.
+Let's continue to our next step.

 Click here to go to part 2: